16 Personality Test for organizations

 What are the 16 personality types?

-There's also the logician to consider (INTP).
-These are very creative workers who have an unquenchable need for information—having commanders (ENTJ) as workers puts them in a stronger position to lead.
+There's also the strategist to consider (INTP).
+These are very creative workers who have an unquenchable need for information—having leaders (ENTJ) as workers puts them in a stronger position to lead.
 They are courageous individuals who always discover or provide a solution.

-The debater is the last analyst in the group (ENTP).
+The innovator is the last analyst in the group (ENTP).
 These are sharp, curious minds who will put you to the test intellectually.

-Of course, lastly, there is the campaigner (ENFP), an energetic, creative, and social worker who is always happy to see you smile.
+Of course, lastly, there is the inspirer (ENFP), an energetic, creative, and social worker who is always happy to see you smile.

-Defenders (ISFJ) are devoted, caring guardians who, as the name implies, go to great lengths to protect their loved ones.
-The executives are, not surprisingly, the leaders of the sentries’ group (ESTJ).
+Carers (ISFJ) are devoted, caring guardians who, as the name implies, go to great lengths to protect their loved ones.
+The Decision-makers are, not surprisingly, the leaders of the Sentries’ group (ESTJ).
 They are the best personalities to put in a managerial position since they are unrivaled.

-The consul is the final class of sentry (ESFJ).
+The Service Provider is the final class of sentry (ESFJ).
 These are workers who are always willing to assist.
 They are highly compassionate and, since they are so gregarious, they are often quite popular.

-The adventurers (ISFP), on the other hand, are versatile and endearing performers.
+Peacemakers (ISFP), on the other hand, are versatile and endearing performers.
 They are constantly up for new experiences.
-Anyone who works with entrepreneurs (ESTP) knows how much they appreciate living on the edge all the time.
+Anyone who works with Doers (ESTP) knows how much they appreciate living on the edge all the time.
 They are athletic but also incredibly intelligent and wise.